tuomas2/cached_file_converter/README.md

 =====
-Simple cached file converter service
+Simple cached file converter service (Django 1.8 app)
 =====

 Checks MD5 sum of the file that is to be converted on server and uploads & performs